AttorneyOnline/docs/AO Documentation/docs/authoring/Basic Troubleshooting.md

 Here's what Avast would look like if this issue occurs (and you don't have it set to silent mode):
 ![](https://puu.sh/HJxe0/aad0af8617.png)

+## I can't select a character!
+If you see something like this when selecting a character, then please grab the download for

 ## I can't connect to the Masterserver!
 ***This is for both Client and WebAO users***
 Sorry to our Linux and MacOS buddies, but this solution's built for Windows (until a Linux chad like Longbyte walks in and adds something for you buckos.
 MacOS, we're sorry, but you're underappreciated because Apple is a nightmare to work with.
 Use bootcamp and get a Windows install going).